bacoor-hb/sdk-passkeyring/README.md

   }
 ```

-## How to run this example t your local?
+## How to run this example in your local?
 1. Clone source
 2. Run `yarn` to install dependencies
 3. Run `yarn dev` to start the development server